vora/react-native-starter-kit/README.md

 # React Native Starter Kit

+!!
+PLEASE DO NOT USE THIS TEMPLATE !!

+This template is out of date by several react native versions.
+Until this template is updated to the latest version, please create new projects with `npx react-native init ProjectName` and only use this project for refrence purposes.

 ## Prerequisites

 This project requires NodeJS and Yarn to be installed.
 If you prefer to use another package manager such as `npm` or `pnpm`, delete `yarn.lock` and run the install command for your preferred package manager.